General Listening Quiz

 What percentage of people use washers and dryers to clean clothes in your area in your home country?
 Does your family do this themselves, or do they have another person wash their clothes for them?

-Use the Internet to learn about laundry customs around the world.
+Use the internet to learn about laundry customs around the world.